PricelessEmpireSy/PRODIGY_CS_Task-01/README.md

 # Caesar Cipher

 ## Description
-This in my first project at PRODIGYINFOTECH Internship program, it is a simple Python program that implements the Caesar Cipher algorithm for encrypting and decrypting text.
+This is my first project at PRODIGYINFOTECH Internship program, it is a simple Python program that implements the Caesar Cipher algorithm for encrypting and decrypting text.
 The Caesar Cipher is a basic encryption technique where each letter in the text is shifted by a certain number of places in the alphabet.
 This project allows users to input a message and a shift value to perform encryption and decryption.

 ## Features
 - Encrypts text using the Caesar Cipher algorithm.